 Thinking about going out to Shibuya bars for a night out?
 Shibuya is arguably the most famous neighbourhood of Tokyo, and with good reason!
-It’s home to the iconic scramble crossing, the famous statue of the loyal Hachiko, and dozens of bars, restaurants, boutiques and leisure facilities such as karaoke and shisha joints, darts and pool halls, arcades, underground bars in Shibuya nightlife when it comes to where to drink in Shibuya and much more.
-From locals to foreign residents to tourists, Shibuya entertains all.
+It’s home to the iconic scramble crossing, the famous statue of the loyal Hachiko, and dozens of bars, restaurants, boutiques and leisure facilities such as karaoke and shisha joints, darts and pool halls, and even arcades.
+From locals to foreign residents and tourists, Shibuya entertains all.

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!

 Dive into one of the most hip and exciting neighbourhoods in Tokyo and let us take you on a fun-filled night out and help you figure out where to drink in Shibuya!